-The UK is represented in JPIAMR by the MRC, representing UK Research and Innovation (UKRI).
+The UK is represented in JPIAMR by the Medical Research Council (MRC), representing UK Research and Innovation (UKRI).

 The MRC is a publicly-funded organisation dedicated to improving human health.
 UKRI research spans the breadth of One Health research activity including academic research and includes Innovate UK.
 Research into combating antimicrobial resistance is currently funded by response-mode grants, fellowships and strategic initiatives.